 If you follow my blog, then you’ve heard me talk before about how I cannot abide judgemental parents.
 And in almost every circumstance, this is the case.
-However, I found myself observing a situation recently, and I did judge other parents.
+However, I found myself observing a situation, and I did judge other parents.
 Just one actually – a mother; and I found her wanting.
 And I stand by that to the extent that I’m now writing about it.

 I was in a supermarket café, awaiting a phone repair (another story in itself).
 As I stood queuing to buy a drink (okay, yes, a sweet treat too), I found myself cringing at the spectacle unfolding in front of me…

-The Promise of ‘The Anticipated Reprieve’
+The Promise of Half Hour’s Peace

-So there I was, staring at my baby’s angelic face, and her little chest rising and falling rhythmically, willing the loooong queue to move along quickly.
+So there I was, staring at my baby’s angelic face, her little chest rising and falling rhythmically, willing the loooong queue to move along quickly.
 Already I was dreading the moment her slightly parted lips would widen to a scream as she woke and realised I had dared to lay her in her pushchair instead of cuddling her limp body.

 His offence?
 Incessant talking.